As a soccer coach, one of the most daunting tasks is conducting tryouts.

 Technical Director, PA Minor Hockey

-FAQ — Evaluating Soccer Players
+FAQ — Soccer Tryout Drills

 Can SkillShark be used by coaches of all levels?

 Absolutely!
-SkillShark is suitable for coaches at all levels, whether you are working with beginner-level players or professionals.
+SkillShark is suitable for coaches at all levels, whether you are working with youth players or professionals.
 The customizable templates and flexibility of the app make it adaptable to your coaching requirements, regardless of the players’ skill levels.
+Customize the evaluation template with beginner soccer drills of your choice, then get to scoring and analyzing these youth soccer players.

 What are some soccer tryout tips to consider?